Chart Color Schemes

 Millicent hosts an older demographic, ranking in the top quartile nationwide

-Millicent has a median age of 49, which is higher than the Rest of SA figure of 47 and substantially exceeds the national norm of 38.
+Millicent's median age is 49, which is higher than the Rest of South Africa figure of 47.
+It also substantially exceeds the national norm of 38 years old.
 Compared to Rest of SA, Millicent has a higher concentration of residents aged 15-24 (12.3%) but fewer residents aged 35-44 (8.5%).
-Between the 2021 Census and the present day, the 75-84 age group has grown from 8.3% to 9.6% of Millicent's population.
-Conversely, the 35-44 age group has declined from 9.7% to 8.5%, and the 45-54 age group has dropped from 13.0% to 11.8%.
-By 2041, demographic projections show significant shifts in Millicent's age structure.
-Notably, the 75-84 age group is projected to grow by 45%, reaching 738 people from its current total of 510.
-The aging population trend is evident, with those aged 65 and above comprising 92% of the projected growth.
-Conversely, both the 5-14 and 0-4 age groups are expected to decrease in number.
+Between the 2021 Census and the present day, the 75 to 84 age group has grown from 8.3% to 9.6% of Millicent's population.
+Conversely, the 35 to 44 age group has declined from 9.7% to 8.5%, and the 45 to 54 age group has dropped from 13.0% to 11.8%.
+Looking ahead to 2041, demographic projections show significant shifts in Millicent's age structure.
+The 75 to 84 age group is projected to grow by 45%, reaching 738 people from the current figure of 508.
+This growth will be led by those aged 65 and above, who comprise 91% of the projected population growth in Millicent.
+Meanwhile, both the 5 to 14 and 0 to 4 age groups are expected to see reduced numbers.